cskilbeck/bl_TextureLocator/readme.md

 Under the list (tree) view of files, the currently selected file is previewed and images which use it can be renamed.

+### Installation / Usage

+Instructions for installing add-ons are [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)

+- Install and enable the add-on (note you will need to enable the 'Testing' filter to see it in the preferences)
+- Activate a Material which has some file based Image nodes in it
+- Go to the Shader Editor
+- Select the 'Tool' tab
+- You should see a new panel called 'Texture Locator' in there

 ### Screenshot

 ![screenshot](screenshot.png)